walidchb/walidchb/README.md

 # Hi 👋, I'm Walid Chebbab
-### A Fullstack web developer
+### A Software engineer

-- 🎓 Software Engineering graduate with 2 years of experience in MERN stack and mobile development using React Native.
-Proficient in building full-stack web and mobile applications, from front-end design to back-end implementation.
-Strong problem-solving abilities and a passion for learning new technologies.
+- 🎓 Software engineer focused on full-stack web and mobile development using React.js, Next.js, Node.js, and React Native.
+Skilled in designing and implementing scalable applications, from front- end interfaces to back-end systems.
+Passionate about solving complex problems, optimizing performance, and continuously learning new technologies.

 - 📫 You can reach me at **walidchebbab2001@gmail.com**